MarcosSueiro/publishDocs/README.md

 # takeawayDocs
 [The Takeaway](https://www.wnycstudios.org/podcasts/takeaway) is a New York Public Radio (NYPR) show that aired on WNYC for many years.
+It often included guests.
 More than 300,000 of the show's production files are in a folder in the station's internal playout system, [DAVID](https://www.davidsystems.com/).

 On the other hand, 17,000+ segments live on the station's web site.

 This project aimed to match the published segments with the production files using the guest's name.
+We are particularly interested in full, raw interviews with the guests that appeared on the program.

 Steps: